max-pfeiffer/blog/content/2024-12-26_ceph_cluster_with_raspeberry_pi_5.md

-Title: Ceph Cluster with Raspberry Pi 5 and NVme SSDs
+Title: Ceph Cluster with Raspberry Pi 5 and NVMe SSDs
-Summary: Bare metal provisioning of a Ceph cluster with three Raspberry Pis 5 and NVme SSDs
+Summary: Bare metal provisioning of a Ceph cluster with three Raspberry Pis 5 and NVMe SSDs
 Date: 2024-12-26 10:00
 Author: Max Pfeiffer
 Lang: en
-Keywords: Ceph, Raspberry Pi, NVme, SSD
+Keywords: Ceph, Raspberry Pi, NVMe, SSD

 As described in an earlier article, I run a Kubernetes cluster on my [Proxmox VE hypervisor](https://www.proxmox.com/en/proxmox-virtual-environment/overview) using Talos Linux.
 For this